Jigglypuff: Promotion and reception

 Jigglypuff is often featured on products and in promotion for the series.
 An example of this is the full-sized Pokémon 747 aircraft by Boeing.
 Jigglypuff appeared on the starboard nose of the original white 1998 aircraft and above the starboard wing of the 1999 blue aircraft.
 Jigglypuff was also on the nose of the international version of the plane.
 Jigglypuff has been made into several different toy and plush forms, as well as other items.
 A Jigglypuff Bluetooth speaker was made by GameStop’s ThinkGeek brand, and has been approved by the Federal Communications Commission.
 A variety merchandise of Jigglypuff has been also made such as clothing, plushies, and jewelry.
+The shoe company Crocs collaborated with The Pokémon Company for the 30th anniversary of the Pokémon franchise, releasing "Platform Clog" designed and themed on Jigglypuff.

 Jigglypuff has proven to be a popular character since its introduction.
 Jigglypuff has been noted as one of the series' most popular characters and one of Nintendo's mascots.
 The book Pikachu's Global Adventure: The Rise and Fall of Pokémon described Jigglypuff as popular with a young, female audience across the franchise as a whole, attributing said popularity to both the immediate attraction of children to its pink color and its contrast to Pokémon species more popular with young males, such as Squirtle or Charmander.
 Author Harry Schlesinger also noted that Jigglypuff was popular among girls.
 The journal Sex Roles noted that while Jigglypuff's gender in the anime was never explicitly stated, it was identified by a majority of people as a female character in the series.
 Additionally, it was the most often named "female" Pokémon by children when asked to recall one, which the study attributed to its pink color and ability to sing its opponents to sleep.
 The Australian Journal of Language and Literacy cited Jigglypuff as a tool to use for introducing children to drama, citing its mannerisms in the anime.